1perseverance/IS-Bittensor-Staking-Toolkit/README.md

 # Intelligence Sovereignty — Bittensor Yield Tools

 Reference code for on-chain Bittensor yield analysis.
-Published as a static library for anyone who wants to verify the numbers behind subnet staking decisions.
+Published as a static reference library for anyone who wants to verify the numbers behind subnet staking decisions.

 This is not a maintained project.
 No updates are guaranteed.
 Use it as a starting point, not a dependency.